Azure/Azure-Media-Services-Explorer/AllReleaseNotes.md

+Version 3.47.2.0 (January 16, 2017) brings the following features and improvements :

+* Update for Content Moderator (private preview) which uses a new configuration JSON.
+* Fixes an issue with output minute multiplier calculation.
+* In some cases, a warning message was incorrectly displayed when creating a locator.

 Version 3.47.0.0 (January 11, 2017) brings the following features and improvements :

 * Support for the new auto scaling Standard Streaming Endpoint and new enhanced CDN configuration.
 See the [announcement here](https://azure.microsoft.com/en-us/blog/standardstreamingendpoint/)